szos/gash/README.md

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
 CD into the GASH directory.
-What you do depends on how you want to install GASH; here are the flags and what they do:
+What you do depends on how you want to install GASH; If you just want to try it out, make gash-code.scm executable and run it.
+If you want to install it, here are the flags and what they do:

 Commands to use/install gash:
 * --generate; --generate builds `libgash.so` and assembles gash-code.scm and history.scm into a single file which is then set to be executable.
 If --local is passed, it must be before --generate.